Testing Guide

 Test independence and parametrization

-One way to use pytest would be to write sequential test in a single function.
+Let’s say we want to test both positive and negative numbers that are less than 1000.
+One way to use pytest would be to write sequential tests in a single function.

 However, this approach can lead to cumbersome, repeated code if you are calling the same function over and over.
-If you wish to run multiple tests for the same function, the preferred method is to decorate it with @pytest.mark.parametrize.
+To run multiple tests for the same function, the preferred method is to decorate it with @pytest.mark.parametrize.

-This code snippet will run proof_by_riemann(truth_value) for each truth_value in [True, False].
+This code snippet will run less_than_1000(number_to_test) for each number_to_test in [999, -1000].
 Both of the above tests will be run regardless of failures.
 This approach is much cleaner for long lists of arguments, and has the advantage that you would only need to change the function call in one place if the function changes.

 With qualitatively different tests you would use either separate functions or pass in tuples containing inputs and expected values.